-If iOS’ certificates to push notification of your App had expired, you have two options:
+If iOS certificates to send push notifications of your App has expired, you have two options:

 - Stop to use classics certificates and start to use the Auth Key.
 The Auth Key is a certificate which among other things, group certificates both production and development.
 As well as it doesn’t expire each year as classic certificates.
 In order to know more about this new certificate click here.